jposada202020/CircuitPython_uplot/docs/quick_start.rst

     * Pie Chart
     * Colormap
     * Polar graph
-    * SVG Rudimentary support
+    * SVG (Rudimentary support)
     * Logging graph
 * Display_shapes library objects
 * Histograms from the uhistogram library
 * Boxplots from the uboxplot library
 * Individual Vectorio Objects

-In a more advanced method it is possible to add directly to the plot area using the plot bitmap object
+It is possible to add directly to the plot area using the plot bitmap object as shown below

 The following code shows an example adding a shape from the Adafruit_Display_shapes library